-MOBILE COMMUNICATIONS EOUIPMENT
+MOBILE COMMUNICATIONS EQUIPMENT

 Using mobile communications equipment is becoming increasingly important in the conduct of business and personal affairs.
 However, you must not compromise your own or others' safety when using such equipment.
 Mobile communications can enhance personal safety and security when appropriately used, particularly in emergency situations.
 Safety must be paramount when using mobile communications equipment to avoid negating these benefits.

 Mobile communication equipment includes, but is not limited to, cellular phones, pagers, portable email devices, text messaging devices and portable two-way radios.

-Driving while distracted can result in loss of vehicle control. accident and injury.
-We strongly recommend that you use extreme caution when using any device or feature that may take your focus off the road.
+WARNING: Driving while distracted can result in loss of vehicle control, accident and injury.
+Ford strongly recommends that you use extreme caution when using any device or feature that may take your focus off the road.
 Your primary responsibility is the safe operation of your vehicle.
-We recommend against the use of any handheld device while driving and that you comply with all applicable laws.
+We recommend against the use of any handheld device while driving, encourage the use of voice operated systems when possible and that you become aware of applicable state and local laws that may affect use of electronic devices while driving.